openresty/headers-more-nginx-module/README.markdown

 **phase:** *output-header-filter*

-Adds or replaces the specified output headers when the response status code matches the codes specified by the `-s` option *AND* the response content type matches the types specified by the `-t` option.
+Replaces (if any) or adds (if not any) the specified output headers when the response status code matches the codes specified by the `-s` option *AND* the response content type matches the types specified by the `-t` option.

 If either `-s` or `-t` is not specified or has an empty list value, then no match is required.
 Therefore, the following directive set the `Server` output header to the custom value for *any* status code and *any* content type: